 Again, the morning of our trip found me feeling like things weren’t going as planned (much like this trip).
 However, once we were on the road, it was smooth sailing.
 We arrived at the Newport Aquarium at 3 pm.
 This was plenty of time for us to explore before the 6 pm closing time.

-Newport Aquarium in newport, Kentucky
+Newport Aquarium in Newport, Kentucky (not Cincinnati.
+Ohio)

 My kids were fascinated and practically running to see the next thing.
 We did catch the end of the last dive show, where they were still for a few minutes.
 There was a moment that the diver was talking and out of the darkness came a great white heading straight for him, veering at the last moment.
 It was awesome!

 When the show was over, I asked the host if the 2nd guy was the muscle, if you will, or a bodyguard.
 It is important to note: They don’t poke or hit the sharks with the stick (which I didn’t suspect anyway).
 Sharks can sense the stick and will veer sooner and not run into the diver who was doing the presentation.
 The 2nd diver was basically traffic control.

 “Also, Denver likes to chew on it,” the dry side host informed me.
 “Denver is a turtle.”

 Alligators at the Newport Aquarium – A Mighty Mike Update

 Mighty Mike, the largest alligator on display outside of Florida, has a permanent home in “Gator Alley.”
 He was found in 2000 in Florida and due to his size and potential to be a threat, was declared a nuisance and ordered to be destroyed.